Apothecary: History

 In Renaissance Italy, Italian Nuns became a prominent source for medicinal needs.
 At first they used their knowledge in non-curative uses in the convents to solidify the sanctity of religion among their sisters.
 As they progressed in skill they started to expand their field to create profit.
 This profit they used towards their charitable goals.
 Because of their eventual spread to urban society, these religious women gained "roles of public significance beyond the spiritual realm (Strocchia 627).
 Later apothecaries led by nuns were spread across the Italian peninsula.

 From the 15th century to the 16th century, the apothecary gained the status of a skilled practitioner.
-In England, the apothecaries merited their own livery company, the Worshipful Society of Apothecaries, founded in 1617.
+In London, the apothecaries merited their own livery company, the Worshipful Society of Apothecaries, founded in 1617.
 Its roots, however, go back much earlier to the Guild of Pepperers formed in London in 1180.
+Similarly in Ireland, apothecaries were organized since before 1446.
+In Ireland and Great Britain they were allowed to diagnose in addition to compounding and dispensing, becoming regulated general medical practitioners and the forerunners of General Practitioners there.

-However, there were ongoing tensions between apothecaries and other medical professions, as is illustrated by the publication of 'A Short View of the Frauds and Abuses Committed by Apothecaries' by the Physician Christopher Merrett in 1669 and the experiences of Susan Reeve Lyon and other women apothecaries in 17th century London.
+However, there were ongoing tensions between apothecaries and other medical professions, as is illustrated by the publication of 'A Short View of the Frauds and Abuses Committed by Apothecaries' by the Physician Christopher Merrett in 1669 and the experiences of Susan Reeve Lyon and other female apothecaries in 17th century London.
 Often women (who were prohibited from entering medical school) became apothecaries which took away business from male physicians.
 In 1865 Elizabeth Garrett Anderson became the first woman to be licensed to practice medicine in Britain by passing the examination of the Society of Apothecaries.
 By the end of the 19th century, the medical professions had taken on their current institutional form, with defined roles for physicians and surgeons, and the role of the apothecary was more narrowly conceived, as that of pharmacist (dispensing chemist in British English).